-1966 Performs first show with The Distortion at the Town House Motor Lodge for fraternity TBI’s smoker recruitment party then at different pool parties and teen dances.
+1965 -66 Performs first show with The Distortion at the Town House Motor Lodge for the TBI’s fraternity smoker recruitment party then at different pool parties and teen dances.

 1966-67 Joe followed The Prophets the best band in the area.
-Eventually was asked to join The Prophets, one of the top bands in Fairmont.
+Eventually was asked to join.
 The band was all older, in their 20's.
 Joe was 15 at the time.
 The Prophets had a steady weekend gig at The Hampton Club, an over 21 club that sold liquor, which was illegal in West Virginia.

-1968 April Joe gets call from Dave Coombs and asks if he wants to join the group.
+1968 April Joe gets call from Coombs and asks if he wants to join the group.
 Joe accepts.
 Sets up a schedule with his high school.
-Returns in the falls for senior year.
+Returns in the fall’s for senior year.

 1968 June The band leaves for Somers Point NJ to play the whole summer, seven nights a week 8:30pm-2:00am with matinees from 3:00 pm to 2:00am on Saturday and Sunday at The Bayshores Cafe.
 The morning he arrives in NJ Coombs drives directly to the Atlantic City Boardwalk and Joe at 17 sees the ocean for the first time!

 1968 September Arrives back in Fairmont from NJ.
 Back at school, Senior year.
 Quits The Bonnevilles.
-Starts a new local band.
-Joey and the House of Bourbon.
+Starts a new local band, The House of Bourbon.

 1969 May Joe packs up the band trailer takes the House of Bourbon to Gaithersburg, Maryland to play an outdoor concert.
 There was an amazing group called Grin which featured a guitarist named Nils Lofgren.

 1969 June Joe graduates Fairmont West High School.
-Wants to go to the Atlantic City Pop Festival but band says no. But Joe goes anyway.
+Wants to go to the Atlantic City Pop Festival his band says no. But Joe goes anyway.
 They fire him.
 Joe hitchhikes with friend to Atlantic City.
 Sees Janis Joplin, Creedence, Little Richard and a ton of other groups.
 Then hitchhikes to Washington DC.
 End up at Dupont Circle.
-He and friend end up crashing with a bunch of hippies for a few weeks then heads back home for some rest and recuperation.
+He and his friend end up crashing with a bunch of hippies for a few weeks then head back home for some rest and recuperation.

 1969 September Joe gets call from Dave Coombs to possibly start a new band.